sch3m4/smoock/README.md

 Smoock is a little python script to wake up smoothly ;-)

-It randomly choose a file from a given path, and reproduces it increasing the volume.
+It randomly chooses a file from a given path, and reproduces it increasing the volume.

 In order to close the program (and mute the sound) you will have to solve a "mathematic challenge".
 Unless you solve it, the music will stay rockin'!!!